hashicorp/vault-benchmark/docs/tests/identity.md

 Controls how the `policy_count` policies are distributed as `token_policies` across entities **and** groups.
 Only relevant when `policy_count > 0`.
 Omitting the block is equivalent to `preset = "balanced"`.
-The same distribution parameters apply independently to both entities and groups.
+The same distribution parameters are applied to both entities and groups using a single shared `parsePolicies` result — `count` and `size` control both sets together, not each set separately.

 - `preset` `(string: "balanced")` - Named distribution strategy.
 One of:
   - `balanced` (default) - policies spread evenly across all entities/groups (`ceil(policy_count / entity_count)` per object)